luomus/bird-identification/README.md

 - Next:
   - How to handle multiple species being detected in the same time frame?
 - Maybe later:
+  - If data from one day only, don't create date histogram
   - Include inference metadata into the report, so that it can be shared independently.
 But what to do if there are multiple inference files?
   - Include both sdm and non-sdm predictions in the output
   - Add taxon MX codes to the output